-No, it was made in March, but was not dated until June 30.
-Mr. Patrick told me he destroyed it on the Monday night following the death of Mr. Rice.
-When the signatures of Meyer and Short were to be taken as witnesses, Patrick told me it would be well to have them use the same ink as was used by Mr. Rice, and I took a bottle of Mr. Rice's ink to Patrick's office.
+No, it was made in March, but was told me he destroyed it on the Monday night following the death of Mr. Rice-When the signatures of Meyer and Short were to be taken as witnesses, Patrick told me it would be well to have them use the same ink as was used by Mr. Rice, and I took a bottle of Mr. Rice's ink to Patrick's office.
 I have not seen that ink bottle since.
-Continuing Jones said Meyer and Short were at Rice's flat on June 30 to witness certain papers for Rice.
+Continuing Jones said Meyer and witness certain papers for Rice.